tomasguinzburg/little_ledger/README.md

 cat input.csv | cargo run
 ```

-A dev shell is provided in `flake.nix` if you want to run reproductibly.
+A dev shell is provided in `flake.nix` if you'd rather use one.

 ## Assumptions